6.1810 2022 Lecture 1: O/S overview

 requirement

 Write a program that uses UNIX system calls to “ping-pong” abyte between two processes over a pair of pipes, one for each direction.
-The parent should send a byte to the child; the child should print “:received ping”, where is its process ID, write the byte on the pipe to the parent, and exit; the parent should read the byte from the child, print “:received pong”, and exit.
-Your solution should be in the file user/pingpong.c
+The parent should send a byte to the child; the child should print “user/pingpong.c

 Some hints:

-• Use pipe to create a pipe.
+to create a pipe. - Use

-• Use fork to create a child.
+to create a child. - Use

-• Use getpid to find the process ID of the calling process.
+to find the process ID of the calling process. - Add the program to `UPROGS’ in Makefile.

 Run the program from the xv6 shell and it should produce the following output:

-$ make qemu
+make qemu |

 Your solution is correct if your program exchanges a byte between two processes and produces output as shown above.